My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 I could easily browse WordPress' plugin library, although the sheer number is overwhelming!
 Make sure to use filters and read reviews to ensure you get good quality plugins.
 Source: Website Builder Expert

-With 59,000 WordPress plugins to choose from, not all are going to be the best quality.
+With WordPress, you have thousands of plugins to choose from and they’re not all going to be the best quality.
 In fact, we’ve covered news stories of WordPress plugins getting hacked due to vulnerabilities.
-To avoid risk when choosing a plugin, check the ratings to see what other users say and see if it’s been updated recently – most importantly, make sure it’s compatible with the latest version of WordPress.
+To avoid risk when choosing a plugin, check the ratings to see what other users say and if it’s been updated recently – most importantly, make sure it’s compatible with the latest version of WordPress.

 Eight extensions in Squarespace's extensions library